The Private Capital Market

 - If an acquisition is completed, warrant holders can buy more shares by turning in their warrants and typically putting up $11.50 per share at some point in the future, an enticing proposition for those who believe that shares of the resulting company from a SPAC merger will rise substantially after going public.

 - If investors of the SPAC dislike a planned purchase, they get to sell their shares but keep the warrants.
 That gives them the possibility of an upside even in transactions they opt out of, if a merger goes better than they expected.
 That combination is seen as making SPACs a safe bet especially during turbulent markets.
 Once the business combination is completed, the acquisition target becomes a public company.

 These empty shell companies are primary owned by veteran corporate leaders, and big investors like PE firms, and usually only a small amount of shares is available to the public.
 A SPAC ideally gives you the opportunity to invest in a good management team or a good entrepreneur who will increase the value of the investment.
-But obviously the investment incorporate business and market and if things turn out bad the stock will go down.
+But obviously the investment incorporate business and market risk and if things turn out bad the stock will go down.
 From this point of view, SPACs, are just like a blank check, where the uncertainty plays a big role.
 In fact SPACs are often known as blank check companies, the name says it all.

 To better understand the magnitude of this new trend we can have a look at the following data: